SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     << protocolValue : ExampleProtocol = <ExampleProtocol instance>
     -> protocolValue.simpleDescription
     <$ : String = "A very simple class.
 Now 100% adjusted"
-    // protocolValue[0].anotherProperty  // Uncomment to see the error
+    // protocolValue.anotherProperty  // Uncomment to see the error

 Even though the first element of the array has a runtime type of ``SimpleClass``,